-DefenceVPN offers custom apps for Microsoft Windows, MacOS, and Android, which is pretty limited compared to top-tier VPNs.
+DefenceVPN offers custom apps for Microsoft Windows, MacOS, iOS, and Android.

-You can use the VPN with iOS, Linux, and compatible routers (Sabai, DD-WRT, Asus, or Tomato), but that requires some manual configuration with OpenVPN files.
+You can use the VPN with Linux and compatible routers (Sabai, DD-WRT, Asus, or Tomato), but that requires some manual configuration with OpenVPN files.

-While there are clear instructions given for the first two platforms you’re left to your own devices when it comes to router installation.
+While there are clear instructions given for Linux you’re left to your own devices when it comes to router installation.

 You can use DefenceVPN on up to five simultaneous at one time, but by configuring your router you can protect all Internet-connected devices in your home in one go.
 That includes streaming devices such as the Amazon Fire TV and games consoles like the Xbox One.